wlouer/wlouer/README.md

 ## 👨‍💻 About Me

 Hey there!
 I'm Bill—a power industry professional with 20+ years of experience in power generation.
-These days, I'm diving into **data science, machine learning, and visualization** with the intention to uncover insights and make better decisions in power project development and operations.
+These days, I'm diving into **data science, visualization, and machine** with the intention to uncover insights and make better decisions in power project development and operations.

 🎯 **My Current Focus Areas:**
 - Time Series Analysis